yucenliu2001-coder/text-to-sql-self-improvement-NTU-ADL-2024-final-project-part2-/README.md

 ﻿# Self-Improving Text-to-SQL with LLMs

-This repository contains the codebase for a group project on LLM benchmarking.
-The project includes multiple benchmark tasks, while this README focuses specifically on the **Text-to-SQL component** and the self-improvement approach developed for the project.
+This repository contains the codebase for a project on NTU course: Applied deep learning 2024.
+The project includes two tasks about LLM benchmark, while this README focuses specifically on the **Text-to-SQL component** and the self-improvement approach developed for the project.

 The Text-to-SQL system uses **Llama 3.1 8B Instruct** to generate SQL queries from natural-language questions and database schemas.
 It combines multiple SQL candidates, SQLite-based validation, candidate selection, and retrieval-augmented generation (RAG) to improve performance over the course of the benchmark.